jrpotter/notebook/notes/trigonometry/index.md

 %%ANKI
 Basic
-What shape is used to derive the Pythagorean Identity?
+What shapes are used to derive the Pythagorean Identity?
-Back: The unit circle.
+Back: Right triangles inscribed in the unit circle.
 Reference: Ted Sundstrom and Steven Schlicker, _Trigonometry_, 2024.
 <!--ID: 1737418825329-->
 END%%